-If you want to know more about the field of Science, Technology and Innovation Studies , watch the video that the Edinburgh STIS department have done.
+If you want to know more about the field of Science, Technology and Innovation Studies , watch the video that my colleagues of the Edinburgh STIS department have done.

 If you want to know more about other aspects of my professional and personal life just visit my personal website

 - Award to the best student presentation at the 9th International Conference on Dendrochronology in Melbourne, January 2014.

 - Sue Grant Service Award 2013 for my voluntary work with communities in the School of Social and Political Sciences, Scotland and in Catalonia.

 - Award for the best PhD presentation in the PhD conference 2013; Science, Technology and Innovation Studies.